 Other - if your dog has a very severe infestation and their skin has become infected, they may require antibiotics.

 Seasonal canine illness

 Seasonal canine illness is a condition that affects dogs in the autumn.
 Although no one is sure what causes canine seasonal illness, it’s suspected that it could be linked to harvest mites.
 It typically occurs a few days after walking in woodland, and causes symptoms such as vomiting, diarrhoea, low energy, a high temperature and muscle tremors.
 Left untreated, canine seasonal illness can be fatal.
 Contact your vet immediately if your dog has symptoms of canine seasonal illness, especially if they have recently been in woodland, or have symptoms of harvest mites.

 Treatment for harvest mites is relatively inexpensive if it’s caught and treated early.
 It’s always important to speak openly to your vet about your finances and the cost of treatment.
 There might be more than one treatment option, so if one doesn’t work for you and your dog then your vet may be able to offer another.
-Consider insuring your dog as soon as you get them, before any signs of illness start.
-This will ensure you have all the support you need to care for them.

 Published: August 2020

 Please note, our vets and nurses are unable to respond to questions via this form.
 If you are concerned about your pet’s health, please contact your vet directly.